-Reliable and accurate characterisation of photovoltaic devices
+Reliable and accurate characterization of photovoltaic devices

 Take control of your solar cell measurements - no programming knowledge necessary

-Part of the Institute of Physics award-winning Ossila Solar Cell Prototyping platform, the Ossila Solar Cell I-V System is a low-cost solution for reliable characterisation of photovoltaic devices.
+Part of the Institute of Physics award-winning Ossila Solar Cell Prototyping platform, the Ossila Solar Cell I-V System is a low-cost solution for reliable characterization of photovoltaic devices.
 The PC software (included with all variants of the system) measures the current-voltage curve of a solar cell and then automatically calculates key device properties.
 In addition, I-V measurements can be performed periodically over time to track the stability of these properties.

 The system is available with either manual or automatic pixel switching (if you are using one of Ossila's substrate systems), or without a test board for use with your own substrate and testing system or if you already own one of our test boards.
 Please refer to the table under the specifications tab if you are not sure which model you should choose.
 This system is covered by our FREE 2-year warranty.